 Initial Equity Grant.
-Each non-employee director who is elected or appointed to our Board of Directors for the first time on or after the effective date of the Non-Employee Director Compensation Policy will be granted, at the discretion of the Board, either, or a combination of (i) an option to purchase a number of shares of our common stock (the "Initial Stock Option Grant") or (ii) restricted stock units (the "Initial RSU Grant") with an aggregate value of \$180,000 (based on the Black-Scholes pricing method) on the Quarterly Granting Date immediately following his or her initial election or appointment to our Board of Directors and a per-share exercise price based on the closing price of our common stock on Nasdaq on the date of grant (the "Initial Equity Grant").
-In the case of the Initial Stock Option Grant, one-thirty-sixth of the shares will vest on the one-month anniversary of the date of grant and each month thereafter on the same day of the month as the grant date (and if there is no corresponding day, on the last day of the month), subject to the non-employee director's continuous service through each vesting date.
-In the case of the Initial RSU Grant, one-third of the restricted stock units will vest on each of the three succeeding one-year anniversaries of the date of grant on the same day of the month as the grant date, subject to the non-employee director's continuous service through each vesting date.
+Each non-employee director who is elected or appointed to our Board of Directors for the first time on or after the effective date of the Non-Employee Director Compensation Policy will be granted, at the discretion of the Board, either, or a combination of (i) an option to purchase a number of shares of our common stock (the "Initial Stock Option Grant") or (ii) restricted stock units (the "Initial RSU Grant") with an aggregate value of an amount equal to the pro-rata value of the Annual Equity Grant (as defined below) granted to directors at the immediately previous annual meeting of stockholders, based on the month in which the new non-employee director commences service on the Board (previously an aggregate value of \$180,000) (based on the Black-Scholes pricing method for option grants) on the Quarterly Granting Date immediately following his or her initial election or appointment to our Board and a per-share exercise price based on the closing price of our common stock on Nasdaq on the date of grant (the "Initial Equity Grant").
+Such Initial Equity Grant will be made on the Quarterly Granting Date immediately following the date of his or her initial election or appointment to the Board.
+The Initial Stock Option Grant will vest in equal monthly installments on the same, pro-rated, vesting schedule as the Annual Equity Grant on the one-month anniversary of the date of grant and each month thereafter on the same day of the month as the grant date, subject to the non-employee director's continuous service through each vesting date, such that the Initial Stock Option Grant will be fully vested on the date of the next annual meeting of stockholders or the same day of the month as the initial stock option grant date in the month when the annual meeting of stockholders is held, whichever is earlier (previously vesting in equal monthly installments over 36 months).
+In the case of the Initial RSU Grant, all of the Initial RSU grant will be fully vested on the date of the next annual meeting of stockholders or the same day of the month as the initial stock option grant date in the month when the annual meeting of stockholders is held, whichever is earlier (previously vesting in equal yearly installments over three years from the date of grant) subject to the non-employee director's continuous service through each vesting date.